smaurice101/readthedocs/docs/source/docker.rst

      - This is your Docker Hub username.
    * - --env DOCKERPASSWORD=<password>
      - This is your password to Dockerhub account.
+   * - --env MQTTUSERNAME=<your MQTT username>
+     - This is your MQTT username.
+   * - --env MQTTPASSWORD=<MQTT password>
+     - This is your password to MQTT cluster.
    * - **maadsdocker/tml-solution-studio-with-airflow**
      - This is the official TML Solution